“Mental Health Awakening” Proposes a Systems Change

 Emma Bragdon, PhD is the Exec.
 Director of IMHU and the President of its Board of Directors.
-She is the Executive Producer.
+She is the Executive Producer and Editor.
 She wrote two of the first books published about Spiritual Emergency in 1988 and 1990.
-She has trained 70+ Spiritual Emergence Coaches through IMHU since 2015.
-She is also the author of 5 other books and co-producer of two documentary films on the bridge between spirituality and health and a special expert on Spiritism in Brazil.
+She has trained 70+ Spiritual Emergence Coaches® through IMHU since 2015.
+She is also the author of 5 other books and co-producer of two documentary films on the bridge between spirituality and health and an expert on Spiritism in Brazil.